BrokenFlame/Docs/istio/istioctl-install.md

 ```

+# Advanced Egress Gateway Rules
-Below is only to get metrics and service mapping to work in Kiali or to force egress via the egressgateway.
+Below is only to get metrics and service mapping to work in Kiali or to force egress for common services via the egressgateway.

 ```sh
 cat > egress-gateway.yaml<<EOF